facebookresearch/habitat-lab/habitat-lab/habitat/robots/README.md

     - Key U and Key 7: `joint_head_tilt`

 1. **Unit Test Example**
-    - `habitat-lab/test/test_robot_wrapper.py` provides an example of initializing the robot and controling its joints.
+    - `habitat-lab/test/test_robot_wrapper.py` provides an example of initializing the robot and controlling its joints.